ClintH/ixfx-docs/src/pages/data/pool.md

 <li>Parent <a href="https://clinth.github.io/ixfx/modules/Data.html">Data module</a></li>
 </div>

 The [Pool](https://clinth.github.io/ixfx/classes/Data.Pool.Pool.html) class does the housekeeping of managing a limited set of resources which are shared by 'users'.
-All resources in the Pool are meant to be the same.
+All resources in the Pool are meant to be the same kind of object.

 An example is an audio sketch driven by TensorFlow.
 We might want to allocate a sound oscillator per detected human body.
 A naive implementation would be to make an oscillator for each detected body.
-However, because poses tend to appear/disappear somewhat unpredictably it's a lot of extra work to maintain the binding between pose and oscillator.
+However, because poses appear/disappear unpredictably, it's a lot of extra work to maintain the binding between pose and oscillator.

 Instead, we might use the [Pool](https://clinth.github.io/ixfx/classes/Data.Pool.Pool.html) to allocate oscillators to poses.
 This will allow us to limit resources and clean up automatically if they haven't been used for a while.

 Resources can be added manually with `addResource()`, or automatically by providing a `generate()` function in the Pool options.
 They can then be accessed via a _user key_.
 This is meant to associated with a single 'user' of a resource.
-For example, if we are associating oscillators with TensorFlow poses, the user key might be the id of the pose.
+For example, if we are associating oscillators with TensorFlow poses, the 'user key' might be the id of the pose.

 ## In action: manual resources